andreasmhallberg/readingnotes/Haeri, 2003. Sacred Language Ordinary People.md

 - Does not use the term MSA since it implies that the language is modern.
 It is not modern since it does not live and change with its speakers. xi

+- Mystical form-meaning relations in the Quran: 14

-- "The nonarbitrary relation between the forms and meanings of the Qur'an is articulated in strikingly similar ways by educated and uneducated people from widely different social and generational backgrounds."
-13
+> The nonarbitrary relation between the forms and meanings of the Qur'an is articulated in strikingly similar ways by educated and uneducated people from widely different social and generational backgrounds.

 - Arabs are 'costodians', not 'owners' av SA [her CA].
 14